 I recognized him immediately.
 He was my grandfather.
 He had risen from the grave.

-“Dear God in Heaven,” I said to myself as I frantically ran up the stairs towards my bedroom in order to access the gun safe where I stored my shotgun, “He’s back.
-I thought I’d only have to shoot him once.”
+“Dear God in Heaven,” I said to myself as I frantically ran up the stairs to get my shotgun, “He’s back.
+And I thought I’d only have to shoot him once.”

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: